• Skip to primary navigation

 The title of Texas Master Gardener is valid only when the volunteer is participating in a Master Gardener program being conducted by Texas A&M AgriLife Extension Service.
 When an individual ceases active participation in the Master Gardener program and/or does not meet recertification requirements, the individual’s certification as a Texas Master Gardener becomes void.
 The County Extension Agents, serving as Master Gardener Coordinators, are charged to maintain this guideline.
 NOTE: County Extension Agents/Master Gardener Coordinators employed by Texas A&M AgriLife Extension Service make the final determination on what volunteer service hours are accepted to meet requirements for Master Gardener certification and recertification.

-• Is there a status within the Texas Master Gardener Program, if the annual requirements can not be met?
+• Is there a status within the Texas Master Gardener Program, if the annual requirements cannot be met?

 • Can A Master Gardener Volunteer be reassigned or dismissed?